 The farmer offers Jill a really good deal if she wants to buy Black Boy (who was called Danny Boy in the 1968 Knight Books edition which is the version of Jill's Gymkhana I own and the version I used to write this review), and (somehow) she and her mother are able to scrape together enough money.
 After that, Jill works at a local stable to fund hay and other necessities.

 The tale of how Jill comes to get a pony is interesting, partly because many pony stories begin with children who already own horses and that fact is entirely taken for granted.

 However, what is perhaps more surprising is that when the book begins Jill cannot ride at all and has no experience of even putting tack on a pony.

-Astonishingly, she doesn’t even appreciate that Danny Boy needs to be groomed.
+Astonishingly, she doesn’t even appreciate that Black Boy needs to be groomed.
 Her journey to competent horsewoman is the backbone of the narrative.

 This makes the book more accessible than many pony stories because it can easily be read by someone interested in horses but with no experience of being around them.
 I love all pony books, but it is true that many of them assume a degree of knowledge about horses.